NU-CEM/CompPhys/_posts/2021-08-02-Version_control.md

  create mode 100644 hello.py
 ~~~

-> Note: Good commit messages often describe *why* a change was made.
+{% include info.html text="Good commit messages often describe *why* a change was made.
 For example "fixed a bug that was breaking the unit tests".
-Information about *what* changed can be gotten by asking git to compare different versions of the file (we'll see this later in the lesson).
+Information about *what* changed can be gotten by asking git to compare different versions of the file (we'll see this later in the lesson)." %}

 The two stage process is useful because it means you can carefully craft your commit snapshots.
 For example, I may make several changes to several files.
 I then want to version control the changes.
 Instead of being forced to use a single commit for changes that are unrelated I can split my changes into several smaller commits - for example, one for "implementing a new algorithm to find the minima" and one for "improved function docstrings".